geomapfish/getting_started/README.md

 ### 4. Refresh the application

-Go back to your geoportal (https://localhost:8484), and refresh the website with `F5`.
+Go back to your geoportal (https://<your_computer_name>:8484), and refresh the website with `F5`.
 The new basemap should now be available in the background selector:

 ![With Basemap](img/with_basemap.png)

-Congratulations, you've configured your first basemap in you geoportal!
+Congratulations, you've configured your first basemap in your geoportal!

 ___
 ## **Step 8: Add you own data**